gabrielcostasilva/testcointainers-selenide/README.md

 2. Open your terminal, and from the project folder run `mvn test`
 3. Check out the test result and the video saved at `target/` folder

+## Further References
+- [Automated E2E testing with Testcontainers and Selenium](https://luizcostatech.medium.com/automated-e2e-testing-with-testcontainers-and-selenium-df734a502832) is a tutorial for a very first experience using both technologies together.